policiano/portifolio-gist/README.md

 ![Screen Shot 2021-03-08 at 10 21 13](https://user-images.githubusercontent.com/2760956/110327243-7c5cb700-7ff8-11eb-81e5-fd43c4cce456.png)

-> I'm trying to solving it 😞.
+> I'm trying to solve that 😞.
 But we should do this workarround for now